RedAngel121/NytePack/README.md

         Investigate secret rooms
-        Blood Magic Sigil of Air and (something about a meteor that dev is concerned about) Disable IE Wooden Storage Crate and Wooden Barrel Use Oil settings provided by Immersive Petroleum Adjust Sophisticated Storage settings
+        Blood Magic Sigil of Air and (something about a meteor that dev is concerned about) Disable IE Wooden Storage Crate and Wooden Barrel Use Oil and settings provided by Immersive Petroleum Adjust Sophisticated Storage settings
         Gateways to Eternity
         - Add an absolute metric ton of gateways cause thats going to be fun
         - Could have integration with lightmans for special purchases (Tickets for Heart Canisters?)
         Baubley Heart Canisters
-        - Heart cans need to be added to purchasable items from server vending machines (red = 1 / yellow = 2 / green = 3 / blue = 4)
+        - Heart cans need to be added to purchasable items from server vending machines (red = 1 / yellow = 2 / green = 4 / blue = 8)
         Loot: 1/1000 chance of a stick named "Fred's Other Cousin" / 1/10000 chance of spawning a blaze rod named "Fred's Cousin" / 1/100000 chance of spawning a pufferfish named "Fred"

     Config Changes:
+        Fix the last of the ores and just make everything large bubbles like gold.json... no sense in keeping disks or pylons right now
-        SOL Apple Pie - check configs to make sure its going to work like we want Adjust the corail tombstone config as needed Apotheosis disable armor drops from every mob, adjust settings CC Tweaked - TURN OFF THE TURTLES
+        SOL Apple Pie - check configs to make sure its going to work like we want, config added and needs adjustment after testing
+        Adjust the corail tombstone config as needed Apotheosis disable armor drops from every mob, adjust settings CC Tweaked - TURN OFF THE TURTLES